 - Make sure you take all your items.
 Including any valuables and money, home with you.

-- Consult your nurse if to schedule a follow up appointment, take you schedule details thereafter.
+- Consult your nurse if to schedule a follow-up appointment, take your schedule details thereafter.

-- Make necessary transportation arrangements for you in case need ambulance coordinate with the hospital staff.
+- Make necessary transportation arrangements for you in case need an ambulance to coordinate with the hospital staff.

 - Talk to your doctor about your worries.
 Even though you don’t feel strong enough to go home, your doctor can explain why it’s important for you to go home or go to another health care setting.